Alina Kabaeva

 Alina Maratovna Kabaeva (Note: Алина Маратовна Кабаева, /ru/; Әлинә Марат кызы Кабаева) (or Kabayeva; born 12 May 1983) is a Russian politician, media manager, and retired individual rhythmic gymnast, who has been designated Honoured Master of Sports by the Russian government.

 Kabaeva is one of the most decorated gymnasts in rhythmic gymnastic history, with 2 Olympic medals, 14 World Championship medals, and 21 European Championship medals.
 She is reportedly the longtime partner of Russian president Vladimir Putin.

-From 2007 to 2014, Kabaeva was a State Duma deputy from United Russia.
-In September 2014, Kabaeva became the chairwoman of the board of directors of the National Media Group.
+From 2007 to 2014, Kabaeva was a State Duma deputy from the United Russia Party.
+In September of 2014, Kabaeva became the chairwoman of the board of directors of the National Media Group.
+As of 2025, Kabaeva is the head coach of rhythmic gymnastics in Russia, replacing her former coach Irina Viner.

 Early life and family

-Kabaeva was born on 12 May 1983 in Tashkent, Uzbek SSR, Soviet Union, the daughter of Lyubov Kabaeva and Marat Kabayev, a professional football player.
+Kabaeva was born on 12 May 1983 in Tashkent, Uzbek SSR, Soviet Union.
+She was the daughter of Lyubov Kabaeva and Marat Kabayev, a professional football player.
 Her father is a Muslim Tatar and her mother is Russian.
-Her younger sister, Leysan Kabaeva, is the general director of a real estate agency and in 2016 was appointed as a judge of the Almetyevsk City Court in Tatarstan by Russian president Vladimir Putin.
+Her younger sister, Leysan Kabaeva is the general director of a real estate agency and in 2016 was appointed as a judge of the Almetyevsk City Court in Tatarstan by Russian president Vladimir Putin.
 Due to Marat's career, the family often travelled to different places in Uzbekistan, Kazakhstan and Russia.

 Rhythmic gymnastics career

 Early career

 Kabaeva started rhythmic gymnastics at age three with coach Margarita Samuilovna.
 At age seven, her mother took her to a club in Tashkent, where she was turned away for being too heavy.
 In 1993, she represented Kazakhstan at an international competition in Japan.

-At age 12, Kabaeva moved to Moscow, where her mother took her to the Russian head coach, Irina Viner.
+At the age of 12, Kabaeva moved to Moscow.
+There her mother took her to the Russian head coach, Irina Viner.
 Viner initially thought she was too short and overweight for gymnastics, but she decided to accept her after watching her practice and seeing her flexibility and jumps.
 However, she insisted that Kabaeva lose weight immediately; Kabaeva was only allowed to have water for three days, and she was put on a strict diet while training intensively.
 Kabaeva later said that she begged Viner for food.
 Kabaeva's mother initially returned to Tashkent, though she called and visited frequently until she moved to Moscow with Kabaeva's younger sister.